How to Filter Organic Traffic in Looker Studio with GA4 Data

 Landing pages and sessions from all traffic sources

-Now if you notice, you can the traffic source is not filtered, and the report is showing the landing page sessions from all sources.
-We need to put a filter to show traffic from organic sources only.
+If you notice, you can see the traffic source is not filtered, and the report shows the landing page sessions from all sources.
+We need to put a filter in place to show traffic from organic sources only.

 Apart from all sources being shown, you can also see (not set) values in the landing page column.
-To make our report cleaner we need to remove not set values so we only see the data which we can analyze.
+To make our report cleaner, we need to remove “not set” values so we can only see the data we analyze.

 How to Filter Organic Traffic in Looker Studio Reports (With GA4 Data)

-To start filtering data, go to the ‘Setup” Tab under the right sidebar.
+Go to the ‘Setup” Tab under the right sidebar to start filtering data.
 After you click the tab, you’ll see the option to create a filter at the bottom.
 Click on “Create Filter”.

 Filter option as visible under the setup tab in chart options in Looker studio

-From little experience, I try to give the names as descriptive as possible.
-Because these filters can be used throughout the report and in other pages as well.
-So if you’re creating a longer report, you’ll have a list of filters, and reusing it again can be a hassle if you’ve not named it right.
+From my little experience, I try to give the names descriptively.
+Because these filters can be used throughout the report and on other pages if you’re creating a longer report, you’ll have a list of filters, and reusing it again can be a hassle if you’ve not named it right.

-On to our goal of filtering organic traffic, Select “Include”, and “Session source/medium” in the dimension and type “organic” so that it can filter in all such instances where the source is organic.
+To our goal of filtering organic traffic, select “Include” and “Session source/medium” in the dimension and type “organic” so that it can filter all such instances where the source is organic.

-And to remove the not set value containing rows in your table, you can create another filter and exclude all landing pages where the value contains “not set”.
+To remove the not set value containing rows in your table, you can create another filter and exclude all landing pages where the value contains “not set.”

 removing not set values from landing pages data.

-After you’ve added these filters, you be able to see website pages where the traffic source is organic in Looker Studio.
+After you’ve added these filters, you can see website pages where the traffic source is organic in Looker Studio.
 Your result should look like this.

 Lookerstudio table showing dashboard for analyse website organic perforamance